 - Plan your video content.
 Think carefully about videos that could work nicely within your email marketing, including how they’re going to be created or edited and where you’re going to place them within your email.
-Read this blog for more help on creating the perfect video for email.
+Read our blog on how to create the perfect video for more help on creating the perfect video for email.

 - Keep testing.
 Make sure you test how videos will appear on different devices as well as testing emails that feature videos against ones that don’t.
 A/B testing the same email, one version containing a video and one that doesn’t will help you gauge your audience’s reaction to video content within your email communications.

 - Keep your videos short.
 Keep your video short, you could even produce a teaser clip to include in your email.
 Remember your goals for your emails and make sure your video content supports these rather than detracts from them.

 - Use video elements within email builders.
 If you’re going to include videos within your emails make sure you are using the right elements, size and formats.
 Most email builders will now offer a video element which you can drag and drop into your campaign.

 It’s clear that email marketing is set to retain its strong position in the world of marketing in 2020.
 With such great benefits to businesses of all sizes, there’s never been a better time to start building your email database and sending relevant and engaging communications to your customers.

 Remember that you have to ensure you’re complying with GDPR legislation surrounding customer data and how you contact prospects.
 You can find out more about the law in this small business guide.